ogorman89/ccwc-go/README.md

 - *go must be installed on the host to use this utility
 - DEFAULT return is: lines words bytes

+## 🚧 Next Steps
+- Some code runs when it is not needed, which is inefficient.
+For example, we count lines when the user only requests the character count to be returned.
+This should be corrected with conditional logic.
+- We could improve readability and maintainability by moving the core functionality outside the main().
+Breaking the logic into a small number of functions would also make it easy to implement tests for these functions instead of simply testing the main().

 # Installation
 ## Step 0: Clone the repo
 ```sh